whiteinge/presentations/utosc_2010-10-07_ajax-fragments/presentation.rst

     techniques detailed in Rebecca Murphey’s `Building Large jQuery Applications`_ and `jQuery Fundamentals`_.

+    We’ll talk about how to organize your CSS using `OOP CSS`_.

     We’ll talk about Django techniques for easily handling both Ajax and regular requests using largely the same code with `Piston`_ (or JsonResponse for existing codebases).